Admissions: Key Stage 2 to Key Stage 3

 The Admitting Authority for Bedale High School is North Yorkshire County Council.
 They manage the admission process and any application for places must be directed through them.
 See the link provided below for access to the Local Authority’s web page and for further support and guidance on this process.

 Students who live outside the area

 Over the last few years we have been able to admit students from outside the area who have applied.
 Parents living outside the area are advised to contact both the school and County Hall early in the year.
 The school roll is presently 547 (as of April 2023), though we expect this to increase to approximately 580 in September 2023.

-If you wish to contact the school regarding admissions, please contact Miss Parnaby (Student Records & Enrolment) in the first instance.
-Should you wish to meet with other key staff such as Mrs Knight , Director of Studies for Access and Inclusion (SENCo), Miss Bradbury (Head of Key Stage 3) or Miss Temple (Head of Key Stage 4) please contact Mrs Johnson, the Headteacher’s PA, who will schedule an appointment.
+If you wish to contact the school regarding admissions, please contact Mrs Hayes (Student Records & Enrolment) in the first instance: email@example.com .
+Should you wish to meet with other key staff such as the Asst Headteacher for SEND and Safeguarding, or our Heads of Key Stage, please contact the School Administrator at firstname.lastname@example.org to arrange an appointment.